Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training

-Since real-world 3D data are usually captured with depth sensors (\eg, laser scanners or RGB-D cameras), which cannot measure the internal structure of objects, real-world data only contain sample points on object surfaces.
-Our intuition is that the objects used for scene generation should contain sufficient surfaces so that the pre-trained models can be transferred to downstream tasks with real-world data.
-Fractal point clouds, on the contrary, don't contain continuous surfaces (see Fig.~\ref{fig:objects}).
-We hypothesize that this domain gap makes the pre-training less effective.
-To solve this problem, we propose to use spherical harmonics, which are formula-driven with natural surfaces, as objects for randomized 3D scene generation.
-Experimental results show that spherical harmonics outperform fractal point clouds with a clear margin and are competitive compared to CAD models and even real-world data in pre-training.
+We hypothesize that it is caused by a domain gap since the appearance of fractal point clouds is not close to real-world objects~(see Figure~\ref{fig:objects}).
+Instead of fractal point clouds, we propose using spherical harmonics as objects, which are formula-driven with natural surfaces.
+Their appearance is closer to real-world objects compared to fractal point clouds.
+Experimental results show that spherical harmonics outperform fractal point clouds with a clear margin and are competitive compared to CAD models and real-world data in pre-training.